-Within three (3) working days following the PLAR assessment(s), the assessor shall return the result(s) approved by the Program Leader to the Office of the Registrar and be prepared to provide the applicant with adequate feedback.
+Within three (3) working days following the PLAR assessment(s), the Chair of the Assessment Committee shall return the result(s) approved by the Dean to the Registration Department and be prepared to provide the applicant with adequate feedback.
 PLAR Services shall immediately notify the applicant of the decision (approval or denial) in writing.